Non-commercial export of dogs, cats and ferrets to the European Union

 This page is part of the Guidance Document Repository (GDR).

 Looking for related documents?

 Search for related documents in the Guidance Document Repository

 Please note that the animal health certificate for pets (dogs, cats and ferrets) travelling to the European Union (EU) has changed.
-These changes are effective since September 1, 2016 and apply to pets travelling for non-commercial purposes.
-Any certificates signed by an official CFIA veterinarian dated August 31, 2016 or before will be accepted by the EU until December 31, 2016.
+These changes are effective December 1, 2019 and apply to pets travelling for non-commercial purposes.
+Any certificates signed by an official CFIA veterinarian dated November 30, 2019 or before will be accepted by the EU until December 31, 2019.

 The changes are:

 - References to applicable EU Regulations have been updated.

 The animal health requirements applicable to the non-commercial movement of dogs, cats and ferrets exported to the European Union (EU) Member States are laid down in the EU regulations.